Garfield County enters extreme drought, but relief may be on the way

 “With the rain in the forecast … we’re not looking at a burn ban,” he said.

-The Forestry service outlines the rules for a burn ban, which include designation of severe to exceptional drought and no more than one-half inch of precipitation forecast in the next three days by the National Weather Service.
+The Forestry Service outlines the rules for a burn ban, which include designation of severe to exceptional drought and no more than one-half inch of precipitation forecast in the next three days by National Weather Service.

 There is a 20% chance Thursday and Friday nights and a 30% chance on Friday.
 A 60% chance of rain is in the forecast for Sunday night.
 Rainfall amounts were not in the forecast.